Stop Payment Fraud: Best Practice

 Effective anti-fraud is something that happens for every user, in every location.
 Role-based permissions, local issuing and a flexible web-based portal are all vital tools for increasing your control over payments and, ultimately, reducing your risk.

 However, the single most important thing to consider is how these elements work together.
-Sophisticated anti-fraud measures are important, but not if they come with huge expense or leave your people struggling to make payments across multiple systems.
+Sophisticated anti-fraud measures are important, but not if they come with the huge expense or leave your people struggling to make payments across multiple systems.

 As we continue our journey into a digital future, the most secure businesses won’t just be those with effective anti-fraud – they’ll be the ones who get everything they need in a single easy-to-use, yet feature-rich platform.